Foreign Language Studies

 Willkommen!
 Bienvenue! ¡Bienvenidos!
 Benvenuti!

 Majoring in a foreign language is much more than just learning a foreign language.
 Our majors and minors become proficient Spanish, French, German, or Italian readers, writers, and speakers.
 But, our hope for students goes deeper than that.
-We want our students to become even more culturally proficient – understanding how the cultures they are studying are different from their own and also accepting of the connections.
+We want our students to become even more culturally proficient – understanding how the cultures they are studying are different from their own and also celebrating the connections.

 Our faculty integrates exceptional instruction with a distinctive curriculum that incorporates linguistics, literature, culture, and area studies – offering students opportunities to use the language they’re studying in native and near-native settings and with each other.